-Autochthonous OC production as GPP was modeled as a function of ChlA (ug L-1) or TP (ug L-1) (if ChlA was unavailable) and surface water temperature (°C) per Morin et al. (1999) (Table 3: Eq.
+Autochthonous OC production as GPP was modeled as a function of chl-a(µg L-1) and surface water temperature (°C) per Morin et al. (1999, Table 3: Eq.
 2a).
 This empirical statistical model was based on observational temperature and ChlA data that ranged from 5-25 °C and 1-1000 mg m-2, respectively.
-Since this model did not predict GPP well for winter-temperatures, we set GPP to zero if surface water temperatures were < 4 °C. ChlA and TP concentrations were converted from volume to areal units by multiplying by photic depth, which was estimated from Secchi depth (m; Wetzel 1975).
-Autotrophic respiration (Table 2: R_autotroph) was assumed to equal 80% of total GPP; therefore, net primary production (NPP) was set equal to 20% of GPP (Quay et al. 1986, Cole et al. 2002, Hanson et al. 2004) (Table 3: Eqs.
+Since this model did not predict GPP well for winter temperatures, we set GPP to zero if surface water temperatures were < 4 °C. ChlA concentrations were converted from volume to areal units by multiplying by photic depth, which was estimated from Secchi depth (m; Wetzel 1975).
+Autotrophic respiration (Table 2: R_autotroph) was assumed to equal 80% of total GPP; therefore, net primary production (NPP) was set equal to 20% of GPP (Quay et al. 1986, Cole et al. 2002, Hanson et al. 2004; Table 3: Eqs.
 2b-2d).
 NPP was partitioned into DOCauto and POCauto fractions using the Pace and Prairie (2005) estimate that 40-70% (as a function of ChlA) of NPP is respired and therefore must be converted to DOC.
 The resulting rates of DOCauto and POCauto production were then applied to the whole-lake carbon balance by scaling with lake surface area (Table 3: Eqs.
 2e-f).

-Heterotrophic respiration was calculated as a function of DOCauto and DOCalloch concentration (g m-3) in the photic zone, epilimnion temperature, and two free parameters: Respiration_autoch and Respiration_alloch (Table 2, Table 3: Eqs.
+Heterotrophic respiration was calculated as a function of DOCauto and DOCalloch concentration (g m-3) in the photic zone, epilimnion temperature (assumed to be uniform through the photic zone), and two free parameters: Respiration_autoch and Respiration_alloch (Table 2, Table 3: Eqs.
 2g-h).
 Respiration_alloch was constrained between 0.0003 and 0.03 (d-1) based on the range of OC decomposition rates for inland waters with residence times between 1-10 years presented in Catalan et al. (2016).
-Since DOCauto is more autochthonous than DOCalloch in lakes (add some citations), Respiration_autoch was constrained between 0.03 and 0.3 (d-1).
+Respiration_autoch was constrained between 0.03 and 0.3 (d-1).

 Burial of POC

-At each time step, a small proportion of POCauto and POCalloch was allowed to leave the lake via export, and the rest was either buried or leached to DOCauto based on the Burial_autoch and Burial_alloch parameters (Table 2, Table 3: Eqs.
-3c-h).
+At each time step, a small proportion of POCauto and POCalloch was allowed to leave the lake via export, and the rest was either buried based on the Burial_autoch and Burial_alloch parameters (Table 2, Table 3: Eqs.
+3c-h) or leached to DOCauto.
 Given the uncertainty associated with estimating burial, burial parameters were treated as a free calibration parameter in the model and allowed to vary as a proportion between 0 (no burial of POC) and 1 (all POC is buried).
 This simple approach allowed burial to function as the expected feedback mechanism to high POC loads from inflows and/or primary production without the need for highly uncertain gross burial and resuspension estimates.

 Model output and calibration